 plt.savefig('06_blackonly.png',dpi=300)

-) would be the sole variable representing the daisy population.
+The equilibrium area of black daisies (b_list) would be the sole variable representing the daisy population.
 The absence of white daisies means that there is no competition or interaction between black and white daisies for resources or space.
 As a result, the equilibrium area of black daisies would solely depend on the solar flux ratio and other parameters specific to black daisies.
-The variable representing the uncovered area (x_list
+The variable representing the uncovered area (x_list) would still be present, but its dynamics and equilibrium value would differ compared to the model with both black and white daisies.
+In this case, the uncovered area would represent the non-daisy-covered land, and its value would be inversely related to the area of black daisies.

 With only black daisies present, the self-regulation of the planetary temperature would mainly depend on the albedo of the black daisies and the solar flux ratio.
-The population of black daisies would grow or decline based on the interplay between the growth rate function and death rate (d
+The population of black daisies would grow or decline based on the interplay between the growth rate function and death rate (d).